 2.2 Any deviation from the travel elements described in the brochure and publications are valid only if confirmed by HE in writing.
 This may be in the original offer, travel confirmation or a communication sent later.

 3.1 On the implementation of the travel contract, the contracting party must pay to HE an advance of 25% of the total price, unless otherwise stated in the travel confirmation.
-The remaining 75% of the total price is due 90 days (with the exception of voyages travelling to the Ross Sea and Wrangel Island where it is due 120 days) before departure.
+The remaining 75% of the total price is due 90 days (with the exception of voyages travelling to the Ross Sea, Wrangel Island and NorthEast Passage where it is due 120 days) before departure.
 In the case of a (travel) organisation that has guaranteed allocation, the following payment conditions apply: 25% of total deposit on signing the contract, 25% of total price 12 calendar months prior to departure, 50% of total price 180 days prior to departure.

 3.2 After payment has been received, the travel documents will be dispatched.